znc/znc/README.md

 ## Writing own modules

-You can write your own modules in either C++ or perl.
+You can write your own modules in either C++, python or perl.

 C++ modules are compiled by either saving them in the modules source dir and running make or with the znc-buildmod shell script.